MiguelLopezDeVicente/MiguelLopezDeVicente/README.md

 - 👋 Hi, I’m @MiguelLopezDeVicente
-- 👀 I’m interested in Software Development.
+- 👀 I’m interested in Software and videogame developer.
 - 📫 How to reach me: linkedin.com/in/miguel-lopez-de-vicente-a6377b26b